DSLJDI/NIST16-data-set-deduplication/README.md

 Here we place the download address of the NIST16 data set filtered by method 2 [NIST16/method2](/NIST16/method2)，you can **DOWNLOAD** it through the link above.

-Files in the ZIP are organized as follows:
+Files in the repository are organized as follows:

 ```python
 |——Tp        #Tampered images